 Using the power flow base case, the Initial Regional Plan will be evaluated using power flow analysis techniques to determine if the modeled transmission system topology meets the system reliability performance requirements and transmission needs including needs associated with Public Policy Requirements.
 If the power flow base case fails to meet these minimum performance or transmission need requirements, then one or more sponsored or unsponsored Alternative Project(s) that correct the deficiency(ies) or an unsponsored Alternative identified by the TWG will be included in the Initial Regional Plan base case.
 The study process as outlined below will be used to develop an Initial Regional Plan that meets the system performance requirements and transmission needs associated with Public Policy Requirements.

 Change Cases will be developed by the addition of an Alternative Project and/or ITPs to the Initial Regional Plan.
-Each Change Case may also exclude one or more uncommitted projects in the Initial Regional Plan provided the substitution of the uncommitted project(s) with Alternative Project(s) in the change case have similar or better reliability impacts and is more efficient or cost effective..
+Each Change Case may also exclude one or more uncommitted projects in the Initial Regional Plan provided the substitution of the uncommitted project(s) with Alternative Project(s) in the change case have similar or better reliability impacts and is more efficient or cost effective.

 Analysis will be performed as needed to determine whether or not NTTG’s transmission providers’ future transmission system accommodates potential future transmission obligations as provided in the Q1 and/or Q5 data submittals.
 This analysis may encompass a power flow reliability analysis and/or a comparison between submitted transmission service obligations versus available transfer capability.